-- if you bought a residential property 1 October 2015 to 28 March 2018, inclusive: the two- year bright-line rule applies.
+- if you bought a residential property between 1 October 2015 to 28 March 2018, inclusive: the two- year bright-line rule applies, or

 - if you bought a residential property on or after 29 March 2018: the five year bright-line rule applies.

 When does the bright-line period start?